Today’s market is so competitive that it’s often hard to make your voice heard amongst the sea of other brands.

 Present Your Offering as the Solution

-Finally, after you’ve completed all the steps from above, frame your brand or your offering as the solution to this desire.
+After completing the steps above, frame your brand or offering as the solution to the desire you chose.

-This should work just fine because you picked the most powerful desire to drive your demand generation efforts.
+If you’ve picked the most powerful desire to drive your demand generation efforts, this should be easy.
 Depending on where you are in the marketing cycle, you either want to present your content/brand as the solution to the problem or, if leads are later in the cycle, you can direct them towards the purchase of the product itself.